Curate

 THE PROBLEM

-The fitness app market has a design problem, not a motivation problem.
+A design problem, not a motivation problem.

 Streak counters, declining progress charts, and guilt-driven re-engagement notifications all send the same message: missing a day is failure.
-22.9% of people who download a health app stop using it — and shame-driven dropout is a documented reason why.
+22.9% of people who download a health app stop using it — and shame-driven dropout is a reason why.
 The competitors know retention is broken.
 They keep building the same architecture anyway.

 The gap in the market wasn't a missing feature.
 It was a missing philosophy — one that treats irregular weeks as normal user behavior, not as something to correct.